14islands/r3f-scroll-rig/README.md

 ```

 #### Use without GlobalCanvas
 You can import and use `VirtualScrollbar` in isolation from a separate npm target.
-This excludes all `react-three-fiber`, `three` related imports and allows you to slim down the bundle size.
+This excludes all `@react-three/fiber`, `three` related imports and allows you to slim down the bundle size.

 ```jsx
 import { VirtualScrollbar } from '@14islands/r3f-scroll-rig/scrollbar'